cybergarage/foreman-doc/programming_model.md

 #### QoS Trigger

 The QoS manager generates the trigger event when the specified QoS formula in the QoS manager is unsatisfied.
-See [QoS Model](qos_model.md) to know the specification in more detail.
+See the following section about the QoS manager or [QoS Model](qos_model.md) directly to know the specification in more detail.

 #### Execute Trigger